 4. The small strainer on the end of the tap should be removed or replaced for Pesach.
 The reason being that one may have accidently dipped the end of the faucet into chametz during the year.

 5. Methylated spirits, etc., should not be used for kashering.

 Porcelain & Earthenware Sinks

 1. These sinks cannot be “kashered”.
-They must be covered and bowls used for washing up or metal inserts constructed to fit inside the sink.
+Boiling water should be poured over them and then they must be covered and bowls used for washing up or metal inserts constructed to fit inside the sink.

-Dishwashers should not be kashered for Pesach.
+Dishwashers should not be kashered for Pesach because they are too difficult to clean especially around the drain and seals.
 In case of need consult your rabbi or The Kashrut Authority.

 Mixers and Kitchen Whizzes

 1. These should preferably not be used.

 2. If necessary, beaters, blades, bowls etc must be purchased new.

 3. The body of the machine must be spotlessly cleaned and then covered.